idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/CNSFVHLLCFluidEnergyBC.md

 The `CNSFVHLLCFluidEnergyBC` template class implements the fluid energy flux boundary condition for Harten-Lax-Van Leer-Contact (HLLC) given either specified boundary fluid energy and temperature functions or a boundary pressure function.
-Note that these are function corresponding to static boundary quantities as opposed to stagnation quantities.
+Note that these are functions corresponding to static boundary quantities as opposed to stagnation quantities.
 More details about the different template instantiations are given below.